FarahQan/reading-notes-1/read03.md

 * it help the designer to plan how everything is laidout on the screen before get in bogged down in degsign and provide a basic artifact that can be tested with users to confirm or denay diffrent design choices.

-* types of wireframe are..
+* Types of wireframe are..
   - Physical Hand-Drawn sketch
   - Digital WireFrame

-* any design process depending on project itself as follwing:
+* Any design process depending on project itself as follwing:
   - Wire Frame >> interface prototype >> Visual >> Design
   - Sketch >> Code
   - Sketch >> WireFrame >> HI-DEF WireFrame >> Visual >> Design
   - Sketch >> WireFrame >> Visual >> Code

-* the steps of WireFrame making is:
+* The steps of WireFrame making is:
   - Do a research
   - Prepare a research for a quiq refrance
   - Make Sure your user flow mapped out.